-- 3.10All governors must complete safeguarding training on appointment, to also include Prevent training.
-This training must be regularly updated in line with national or local guidance. - 3.11 The governing board must ensure that relevant staff have due regard to the relevant data protection principles set out in the Data Protection Act 2018 and the GDPR, which allow them to share or withhold personal information when it is necessary to safeguard any child. - 3.12We have a Designated Safeguarding Lead (DSL) who along with members of the safeguarding team are responsible for: - 3.12.1 Creating a culture of safeguarding within the school, where children are protected from harm.
+We have a Designated Safeguarding Lead (DSL) who along with members of the safeguarding team are responsible for:

+- 3.12.1 Creating a culture of safeguarding within the school, where children are protected from harm.
 Ensuring all staff receive an effective induction and ongoing training to support them to recognise and report any concerns. - 3.12.2 Ensuring children receive the right help at the right time using the Buckinghamshire Continuum of Need document. - 3.12.3 Ensuring referrals to partner agencies are followed up in writing including referrals to First Response and Early Help (FSS) - 3.12.4 Establishing a safe and secure system for recording and monitoring safeguarding and child protection records.
 These records must be audited regularly to ensure all actions are completed. - 3.12.5 Ensuring all child protection files are held separately from student educational records. - 3.12.6 Maintaining the record of staff safeguarding training.
-Ensuring that the safeguarding team contact details and photos are displayed in prominent areas around the school and also on the website. - 3.12.7 Being the designated point of contact for staff to be able to discuss and share their concerns. - 3.12.8 Being available to staff and outside agencies during school hours and term time for consultation on safeguarding concerns raised.
-Having responsibility to ensure that cover is arranged outside of term-time during working hours with the expectation that all meetings in school holidays are attended including those convened at short notice. - 3.12.9 During residential and extended school hours, ensuring arrangements are in place for staff to have a point of contact. - 3.12.10Contributing effectively to multiagency working for the safeguarding and promotion of the welfare of children, as set out in Working Together guidance.
+3.12.7Ensuring that the safeguarding team contact details and photos are displayed in prominent areas around the school and also on the website. - 3.12.7 Being the designated point of contact for staff to be able to discuss and share their concerns. - 3.12.8 Ensuring the online filtering and monitoring system is reviewed regularly, at least annually. - 3.12.9 Being available to staff and outside agencies during school hours and term time for consultation on safeguarding concerns raised.

-- 3.12.11Providing the Headteacher with an annual report for the Governing Board, detailing how school delivers on its safeguarding responsibilities and any child protection issues within the school.
-The Governing Board will use this report to fulfil its responsibility to provide the Local Authority with information about their Safeguarding policies and procedures. - 3.12.12Meeting regularly (at least once a term) with the Nominated Governor, to share oversight of safeguarding provision within the school, monitor performance and develop plans to rectify any gaps in policy or procedure.
+- 3.12.10 Having responsibility to ensure that cover is arranged outside of term-time during working hours with the expectation that all meetings in school holidays are attended including those convened at short notice. - 3.12.11 During residential and extended school hours, ensuring arrangements are in place for staff to have a point of contact. - 3.12.12 Contributing effectively to multiagency working for the safeguarding and promotion of the welfare of children, as set out in Working Together. - 3.12.13 Providing the Headteacher with an annual report for the Governing Board, detailing how school delivers on its safeguarding responsibilities and any child protection issues within the school.
+The Governing Board will use this report to fulfil its responsibility to provide the Local Authority with information about their Safeguarding policies and procedures. - 3.12.14 Meeting regularly (at least once a term) with the Nominated Governor, to share oversight of safeguarding provision within the school, monitor performance and develop plans to rectify any gaps in policy or procedure.
 A record should be kept of these meetings.
-Providing the Headteacher with up to date information of any issues. - 3.12.13Meeting the statutory requirement to keep up to date with knowledge, enabling them to fulfil their role, including attending mandatory and any other additional relevant training. - 3.
-12.14Referring immediately to the Police, using the guidance "When to call the police" any cases where a criminal offence may have been committed or risk of harm is imminent.
+Providing the Headteacher with up to date information of any issues. - 3.12.15 Meeting the statutory requirement to keep up to date with knowledge, enabling them to fulfil their role, including attending mandatory and any other additional relevant training. - 3.12.16 Referring immediately to the Police, using the guidance "When to call the police" any cases where a criminal offence may have been committed or risk of harm is imminent.

-4. Procedures
+4 Procedures

-Our school procedures for all staff (including any supply or agency staff), Governors, volunteers, visitors and contractors in safeguarding and protecting children from harm are in line with Buckinghamshire Council and Buckinghamshire Safeguarding Children Partnership safeguarding procedures, "Working Together to Safeguard Children 2018" and "Keeping Children Safe in Education 2021-2" and statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015.
+Our school procedures for all staff (including any supply or agency staff), Governors, volunteers, visitors and contractors in safeguarding and protecting children from harm are in line with Buckinghamshire Council and Buckinghamshire Safeguarding Children Partnership safeguarding procedures, "Working Together to Safeguard Children 2018" and "Keeping Children Safe in Education 2023" and statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015.